Batu Caves – Complete Visitor Guide

 Rock Climbing

-The limestone cliffs on the north-eastern side of Batu Caves (known as the Damai Wall) feature over 160 climbing routes ranging from beginner to advanced.
-Rock climbing at Batu Caves is a niche activity separate from the temple experience and requires arrangements with a local climbing operator.
+The limestone cliffs on the north-eastern side of Batu Caves — known as the Damai Wall — have more than 160 climbing routes ranging from beginner to advanced.
+Rock climbing here is entirely separate from the temple visit and requires advance arrangement with a local climbing operator.
+It draws a niche community of climbers and is worth noting for visitors with that interest.

 This guide provides an overview of Batu Caves, while the articles below explore specific topics such as visiting times, dress code, transport options, and tour choices in more detail.